boschloo/ConnectFour/strategies/README.md

 No winning move, no direct threats, center columns full: strategy 4.

+*c4_v506.lp*
+What happens with three disks in a line where the threath cannot be reached.
+In this example there are three disks in line 2 without a direct win.
+What happens?

+*c4_v507.lp*
+Same situation as v501 but with player 2 in control.

 === The tests suggest that the program is working as expected ===